Best AI Robo-Advisor Alternatives for Young Investors in 2026

 • Why for young investors: Round-ups and automatic deposits turn a small budget into invested dollars and build the habit early, which is the single biggest lever over a long horizon.

-The hands-off classic: Betterment
+The hands-off classics: Betterment and Wealthfront

 Betterment

 One of the original robo-advisors.
 You answer a few questions about goals and risk, and it builds and automatically rebalances a diversified ETF portfolio for you, typically for a small percentage-based annual fee (commonly around 0.25%).
+It can hold IRAs, including a Roth.

 • Best for: A genuinely hands-off, automatically rebalanced portfolio you can leave alone for years.